Constitution of the Southern Counties Amateur Bands Association

 e) the Officers of scaba will present their reports on the preceding year.

-f) the Constitution and Safeguarding Policy shall be reviewed and amended as necessary.
+f) the Constitution, Safeguarding Policy and other governance documents shall be reviewed and amended as necessary.

-h) the Executive Committee shall be elected for a period of one (1) year.
+h) the Executive Committee shall be elected for a period of 1 year.

 i) Honorary Life Members, Honorary Vice-Presidents and the President shall be appointed, with their consent, at the meeting.